Publication bias: Evidence

-There is extensive meta-research on publication bias in the biomedical field.
-Investigators following clinical trials from the submission of their protocols to ethics committees (or regulatory authorities) until the publication of their results observed that those with positive results are more likely to be published.
-In addition, studies often fail to report negative results when published, as demonstrated by research comparing study protocols with published articles.
+In the biomedical field, there is extensive meta-research on publication bias.
+Investigators who followed clinical trials from the submission of their protocols to ethics committees (or regulatory authorities) until the publication of their results observed that those with positive results are more likely to be published.
+This has been noted across multiple studies.

+Additionally, when comparing study protocols with published articles, research has demonstrated that studies often fail to report negative results when published.

-The presence of publication bias was investigated in meta-analyses.
-The largest such analysis investigated the presence of publication bias in systematic reviews of medical treatments from the Cochrane Library.
+The presence of publication bias has also been investigated in meta-analyses.
+The largest such analysis examined systematic reviews of medical treatments from the Cochrane Library.
 The study showed that statistically positive significant findings are 27% more likely to be included in meta-analyses of efficacy than other findings.
-Results showing no evidence of adverse effects have a 78% greater probability of inclusion in safety studies than statistically significant results showing adverse effects.
+Furthermore, results showing no evidence of adverse effects have a 78% greater probability of inclusion in safety studies than statistically significant results showing adverse effects.
 Evidence of publication bias was found in meta-analyses published in prominent medical journals.

+Meta-analyses have also been performed in the field of ecology and environmental biology.
+In a study of 100 meta-analyses in ecology, only 49% tested for publication bias.
+While multiple tests have been developed to detect publication bias, most perform poorly in the field of ecology because of high levels of heterogeneity in the data and that often observations are not fully independent.

+A review of published outcomes studying acupuncture treatment found that as of 1998, "No trial published in China or Russia/USSR found a test treatment to be ineffective."